BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 54. The Premises are to be left in the same condition as at the commencement of Occupancy.
 Additional Charges of $60 will be charged to clean and / or tidy Premises left in an unsatisfactory condition, including (without limitation):

 a) Disposing of any rubbish / food scraps left in internal garbage bins;

 b) Cleaning and putting away crockery or kitchen utensils; or

 c) Cleaning barbecues.

-used in accordance with their description and function, eg one for recycling and one for other
+55. Tenants acknowledge that the Premises may not have Council provided garbage bins.
+Where they are provided, they must be used in accordance with their description and function, eg one for recycling and one for other household waste.

-59. Council provided garbage bins must be put out for collection by Tenants if they occupy the Premises on collection days.
+56. Council provided garbage bins must be put out for collection by Tenants if they occupy the Premises on collection days.

 USAGE, SAFETY AND DAMAGE

 59. Furniture, fixtures and fittings must not be moved from their original locations within the Premises or altered in any way.

 60. Powerpoints must not be overloaded and all appliances must be turned off when not in use (except those requiring permanent power supplies, eg refrigerators and / or alarms).